beartype/beartype/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Beartype fully supports `type narrowing`_ with the `PEP 647`_-compliant
-typing.TypeGuard_ type hint – and is, in fact, the **maximal type narrower**
+typing.TypeGuard_ type hint.
+In fact, beartype supports type narrowing of *all*
-(i.e., beartype type supports type narrowing of all PEP-compliant type hints).
+PEP-compliant type hints and is thus the first maximal type narrower.

 Specifically, the `procedural beartype.door.is_bearable() function
 <is_bearable_>`__ and `object-oriented beartype.door.TypeHint.is_bearable()
 method <beartype.door_>`__ both narrow the type of the passed test object (which
 can be *anything*) to the passed type hint (which can be *anything*
 PEP-compliant).
 Both soft-guarantee runtime performance on the order of less
-than 1µs (i.e., less than one millionth of a second), preserving both runtime
+than 1µs (i.e., less than one millionth of a second), preserving runtime
 performance and your personal sanity.

 Calling either `is_bearable() <is_bearable_>`__ *or* `TypeHint.is_bearable()